nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Yeah.
 So it's basically like there's a tunnel through the s.
 Okay.
 Who's first?
 I am.

 And then So Clark.
 Humanoid.
-Is Carson last?
+Is Karsten last?
 I can't oh, I how do I move that thing up top?
 Oh, like a little bit.

 Need to move it, like, one space over because everything's hitting it.
 Can't.
 I, I I have it I have it I have it in that position.
 I'll I'll switch it back to the center for next time, but you are first.
 So Okay.

-Carson Europe.
+Karsten Europe.
 I I so if you're moving that, then I am going to move I'm gonna get hammered.
 I'm gonna move 20 or I'm not gonna move anything.
 Why?
 Well, for the reason, I can move okay.

 There.
 15. I I can only move 15.
 Should be able to move 20.
 Right?